 - Feed yourself.
 “If you don’t have your eating in place, all the work in the world won’t lead to gains in other areas.”

 - Trust yourself.
 “If you don’t wake up every day stoked to be doing what you’re doing, that should be a red flag.
 When your body is trying to tell you to stop, things that normally bring you joy may instead bring a sense of dread.
 This is not a good sign.
 Listen to it.”

 - Be more than a runner.
 “Before this injury, I would have picked winning races over my health because my mind was so narrowly focused on identifying as a runner.
 During this injury, I realized I’d rather be happy, enjoy life, push my body, and do things outside of running for the rest of my life than get this instant gratification and be defined by running for the rest of my life.”

 - Give yourself a break.
 “Normally, if I was injured, I would be antsy as heck after one week.
 This time, it was a very slow process.
 I wanted to let myself heal and figure out why I wanted to run.
 I was not lacking motivation to run; I was choosing not to run.
 I was so content with figuring myself out that I was respecting the process.”

 - Find your community.
 “I think that building a community of good friends and fellow female runners and investing yourself in the community really helps.
 I can’t say there was one person who helped me, but I think having a community of people helps you help yourself.”

-This story is the first segment of a 4-part series with elite athletes discussing how injury has helped them deal with larger issues in their running lives.
-Read part 2 here.
+This story is the first segment of PodiumRunner’s The Injuries You Can’t See series with elite athletes discussing how injury has helped them deal with larger issues in running and in their lives.